scriptSmith04/ultimate-reddit-filter/README.md

 ## Take Control of Your Reddit Experience

-Transform how you browse Reddit with **Ultimate Reddit Filter**, a powerful yet lightweight Reddit keyword filtering extension that lets you customize your Reddit feed by filtering posts and comments using keywords in **titles, flairs, and subreddits**.
+Transform how you browse Reddit with **Ultimate Reddit Filter**, a powerful yet lightweight Reddit keyword filtering extension that lets you customize your Reddit feed by filtering posts and comments using keywords in **titles, flairs, subreddits, and username**.

 Whether you want to **block politics on Reddit**, hide spoilers, remove unwanted or distracting content, or boost productivity, this Reddit content filter gives you full control over what you see—across all subreddits or only the ones you choose.